mickem/Caliper/README.md

 ## Run

+### Using Docker

+You can use Dockerfile provided by the repository to build and run server in Docker

+### Directly

 * `npm install .` -- if this fails make sure you have node-gyp setup correctly
 * `grunt`
 * Put your breakpad symbols under `pool/symbols/PDBNAME/PDBUNIQUEIDENTIFIER/PDBNAMEASSYM`